tmpreston/docs-2/docs/api/application.md

 ## run

-Runs Saturn application
+Runs Saturn application.

 **Input:** `IWebHostBuilder`

 ## Application builder

 Computation expression used to configure Saturn application.
 Under the hood it's using ASP.NET application configurations interfaces such as `IWebHostBuilder`, `IServiceCollection`, `IApplicationBuilder` and others.
-It aims to hide cumbersome ASP.NET application configuration and enable high level, declarative application configuration using feature toggles
+It aims to hide cumbersome ASP.NET application configuration and enable high level, declarative application configuration using feature toggles.

 **Example:**